 Maybe these were the words that were going to define Owais as a person.
 He was a young kite runner who knew nothing more about the world he was in. but now, he was going to change.

-From then on, he never wasted a second remembering that kite tied to that branch of the shajar.
+From then on, he never wasted a second remembering that kite tied to that branch of shajar.
 He never wasted a minute crying for someone he could fly kites with or race with.
 He studied and studied and studied.
 He began to attend congregational prayers five times a day.
-Now he was someone in his friend circle.
+Now he meant something in his friend circle.

 He began to listen to his friends and remember what has been said.
-In three years, he beat the twelve years of his friends.
-He was now the most knowledgeable person in his friend circle and now was his time to speak.
+In three years, he grew a lot.
+He was now the most knowledgeable person in his friend circle and now it was his time to speak.
 Now everyone was listening to him.
-In just 13 years, he achieved something that could be achieved in a minimum of 20 years.
-He loved this change he had gone through.
+In just 13 years, he achieved something that was not possible to achieve even in 20 years.
+He loved the change he had gone through.

 At the age of 26, he became the Al-mufti-al-Azam (The grand judge) of the empire which was spread from Spain to the Hind on three continents of Asia, Africa, and Europe.
 He became from Owais to what the world knew him as Owais Ibn Adbus-Shafi Al-Mufti-Al-Azam.
 He was above all the knowledgeable people and his order was like the order of a king.

 After 30 years of his departure, Owais came to visit me.
 And that day we both untied the kite that he had tied and I had guarded it for thirty years and we raced the kite against the wind.
 This is how much a company can have an influence on you.
 May your children be as obedient as you were to me my beloved son.

 Take care of your family Avlaad, Khuda Hafiz.

 Follow us on Instagram